Jersey City

 Pros:

-• High energy efficiency: Heats water only as needed, significantly reducing energy consumption.
+• High Energy Efficiency: Tankless water heaters heat water only when needed, significantly reducing energy consumption and waste.

 Cons: